rkhal101/Web-Security-Academy-Series/HTTP_Request_Smuggling/notes.md

 [PortSwigger's labs for Advanced Request Smuggling](https://portswigger.net/web-security/request-smuggling/advanced)

-*Note: As of the initial upload this file, it is not 100% polished, more editing to be done.
-But, examples from almost every lab are here..*
+*Note: As of the initial upload, this file needs more editing to look pretty.
+I'll be working on that, feel free to open a pull request with any changes.
+Having said that, examples from almost every lab are here..*
 ---
 *This is a collection of notes and walktthroughs I have made over the past couple of years on this attack.*